 • The appropriate testing and inspection process to locate and pinpoint your leak

 • A full written report with photos and recommendations.
 (Insurance approved)

-On completion of our Leak Detection Survey we provide a fully comprehensive leak detection report including colour photographs and recommendations.
-You will then be able to make arrangements our management team to repair the leak.
+On completion of our Leak Detection Survey, we provide a fully comprehensive leak detection report including colour photographs and recommendations.
+You will then be able to make arrangements with our management team to repair the leak.

 With infrared thermal imaging, a high-tech camera can accurately identify various deficiencies in the building envelope.
 Energy efficiency (or lack) can be precisely diagnosed.
 Water damage can be clearly revealed and structural issues can be exposed for future repairs or retrofitting.

 For any building owner (residential or commercial) infrared imaging will allow for early diagnosis of specific problem areas, and better decision-making when rectifying the areas of deficiency.